LycheeOrg/LycheeOrg.github.io/src/content/docs/docs/administration/upgrade.md

 ### Preparing the server

 :::note
-The big difference between Lychee version 3 and Lychee version 4 is the served directory, i.e. where you webserver needs to point to.
+The big difference between Lychee version 3 and Lychee version 4 is the served directory, i.e. where you web server needs to point to.
 :::